-Students in the honors program must fulfill the following additional requirements: 1) maintain a GPA of at least 3.3 in all courses in the major and an overall GPA of at least 3.3 in the University; and 2) carry out an individual research or study project, involving at least three units of EPS H195.
+Students in the honors program must fulfill the following additional requirements: 1) Maintain a GPA of at least 3.3 in all courses in the major and an overall GPA of at least 3.3 in the University; and 2) Carry out an individual research or study project, involving at least three units of EPS H195.
 The project is chosen in consultation with a departmental adviser, and a written report is judged by the student's research supervisor and a departmental adviser.
-Application for the honors program should be made through the student's adviser no later than the end of the student's junior year.

 For information regarding the requirements, please see the Minor Requirements tab.
 Program planning and confirmation should be done with the undergraduate major adviser and the geology faculty adviser.

 Other Majors and Minors Offered by the Department of Earth and Planetary Science

 In addition to the University, campus, and college requirements, listed on the College Requirements tab, students must fulfill the below requirements specific to their major program.

 - All courses taken to fulfill the major requirements below must be taken for graded credit, other than courses listed which are offered on a Pass/No Pass basis only.
 Other exceptions to this requirement are noted as applicable.

 No more than two upper division courses may be used to simultaneously fulfill requirements for a student's double major and no more one course may be used to fulfill minor program requirements with the exception of minors offered outside of the College of Letters & Science.

 - A minimum grade point average (GPA) of 2.0 must be maintained in both upper and lower division courses used to fulfill the major requirements.

 For information regarding residency requirements and unit requirements, please see the College Requirements tab.